Undergraduate study - 2024 entry

 You will become an expert in environmental geoscience.

-A significant focus will be on your honours dissertation project.
+The main focus will be on your dissertation project.

-This is an independent, original piece of research that may well be by your own design, aided by our world-class facilities.
+This is an independent, original piece of research that you may design, aided by our world-class facilities.
 You will be supported by academic supervisors who are experts in your chosen subject area.

-Option courses enable you to gain additional expert knowledge in areas of your choice.
+Option courses provide additional expert knowledge in areas of your choice.

 You will also continue to study compulsory courses that further your knowledge in environmental geosciences.